Vicky Hill (Director)

 Anna joined us from Canterbury in 2016 in order to be closer to the mountains and the great outdoors.
 She grew up on a farm in Mt Somers, and loves being based in Wanaka, with all the adventures the area has to offer.

-Anna graduated from Otago University in 2010 and has had experience working in both private practice and hospital settings throughout Canterbury and Gisborne.
-She enjoys treating spinal and neurological injuries, having spent time working at Burwood Spinal Unit.
+Anna graduated from Otago University in 2010 and has had experience working in both private practice and hospital physio settings throughout Canterbury and Gisborne.
+She enjoys treating spinal and neurological injuries, having spent time working at the Burwood Spinal Unit.
 Anna is a keen singer, and is trained as a vocal physiotherapist, a specialised therapy used to treat the structures of the body we use to produce sound.
 She also teaches Pilates mat and studio classes, and uses dry needling and myofascial release as part of her treatments.

 Outside the clinic, Anna loves playing the piano, singing and working on Ardgour Station, a sheep and beef farm in Tarras.
 You can see her in regular performances by the Alexandra Musical Society.

-Lauren joined the Central Lakes team in July 2017 after travelling for 5 months enroute to this side of the world from Sunny Scotland.
+Lauren joined the Central Lakes Physio team in July 2017 after travelling for 5 months enroute to this side of the world from Sunny Scotland.
 She is loving exploring this beautiful area and all that it has to offer.

 Lauren loves the outdoors and is a keen runner, hill walker and anything on the water.
-She is excited at the prospect of improving her skiing in the New Zealand slopes too!

 Her passions outside of Pilates are surfing, snowboarding, being outside walking around the hills of Wanaka and hanging with her family.